Mosmoove/skin-cancer-detection-ML/README.md

 2. Model Architecture:
       - Custom CNN with Conv2D, MaxPooling, Dropout, and Dense layers.
-      - Compiled using Adam optimizer and categorical cross-entropy loss.
+      - Compiled the model using the Adam optimizer and categorical cross-entropy loss.
       - Utilized the ResNet-50 to improve the model's accuracy.

 3. Training: